Carriacou Grenada Travel Guide

 While exploring the boat-building village in Windward, you might find small shops selling model boats, a direct reflection of the local craft.

-A few small shops in Hillsborough present handcrafted jewelry, woven items, shell crafts (ensure ethical sourcing), and small souvenirs.
+SOME little shops in Hillsborough present handcrafted jewelry, woven items, shell crafts (ensure responsible sourcing), and small souvenirs.

 Carriacou has no luxury or extensive boutique shopping.
-The focus remains on local goods and essential items, fostering authenticity.
+The focus remains on local goods and necessary items, fostering authenticity.